openstack/charm-guide/doc/source/2103_Trilio.rst

 Supported combinations
 ----------------------

-Below is a table showing the support status of versions of Trilio for each version of Ubuntu and OpenStack.
+The below table shows the support status for versions of TrilioVault for each version of Ubuntu and OpenStack.

 .. list-table:: **Supported combinations**
    :header-rows: 1
    :widths: 12 12 20 20

-   * - Ubuntu Release
+   * - Ubuntu
-     - OpenStack Release
+     - OpenStack
-     - Trilio 4.0 Release
+     - TrilioVault 4.0
-     - Trilio 4.1 Release
+     - TrilioVault 4.1

    * - Bionic
      - Queens